42Bastian/rmac/docs/rmac.rst

 - Motorola's assembler allows reordering of addressing modes **x:**, **x:r**, **r:y**, **x:y**. rmac will only accept syntax as is defined on the reference manual.
-- In **l:** section a dc value cannot be 12 hex digits like Motorola's assmebler.
+- In **L:** section a dc value cannot be 12 hex digits like Motorola's assmebler.
   Instead, the value needs to be split into two parts separated by **:**.

 `6502 Support`_